cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

 This article provides a list of the minimally required privileges, grouped by common DBA tasks.
 An operator can lean on guidance in this article to design a custom authorization model per Organization's requirements and regulations.

-The two articles - [Role: Application](../system-overview/role-app.md) and [Role: Application](../system-overview/role-app.md) - are providing blueprint elements to aid implementations of custom authorization models that limit the use of `admin` superusers.
+The two articles - [Role: Application](../system-overview/role-app.md) and [Role: Application](../system-overview/role-app.md) - are providing blueprint elements to aid implementations of custom authorization models that limit the use of `admin` superusers after DBA users are authorized in the cluster.

 ### Minimally Required CockroachDB Release

 > ✅ The guidance in this article applies to **CockroachDB release 23.1 or later**.
 It has been tested with v23.1.17.
 >
 > The [privilege-](https://www.cockroachlabs.com/docs/stable/security-reference/authorization#privileges) based authentication model was introduced in CockroachDB v22.2 and has been continually improving.
 The granularity and completeness of the system of privileges emancipated to a production deployment grade authorization model in v23.1.

 > ✅ There are no plans to back port privileges introduced in v23.1 to v22.2.
->
-> v23.1 privileges not available in v22.2 are marked in the instructions below for operator's awareness.
+>v23.1 privileges not available in v22.2 are marked in the instructions below, for operator's awareness.